rackerlabs/docs-offerings/docs/getting-started/examples/service-access-endpoints.rst

 Hong Kong (HKG)
 ``https://hkg.loadbalancers.api.rackspacecloud.com/v1.0/``\ *``1234``*/

-**Since you are load balancing Cloud Servers** in this guide, you can determine the appropriate endpoint to select by viewing your Cloud Servers list and creating a load balancer within the same region as the datacenter in which your Cloud Server resides.
+**Because you are load balancing Cloud Servers** in this guide, you can determine the appropriate endpoint to select by viewing your Cloud Servers list and creating a load balancer within the same region as the datacenter in which your Cloud Server resides.
 When your resources